James Wan: Future projects

 In 2018, The Hollywood Reporter reported that Wan and producers Roy Lee and Larry Sanitsky were developing a film adaptation of the Stephen King novel The Tommyknockers and shopping the package to studios.
 Deadline later reported that Universal had won the bidding war and acquired the feature film package.
 Wan will produce the film adaptation under his Atomic Monster label, with an eye to direct.

 In March 2020, Wan was announced to be working with Universal Pictures to produce a modern remake of Frankenstein.

 Wan is also attached to a television series based on the Italian horror comics series Dylan Dog, which was announced in October 2019.
 In December 2022, he stated that the series was still in development, and that he was also working with the publishing house to find investors.

 Wan will produce the horror film Border Patrol with Screen Gems, with Johannes Roberts directing the movie.

 In February 2023, A24, who successfully bid on the Backrooms film, announced that work had begun on a film adaptation of the Backrooms based on Parsons' videos, with Parsons directing.
 Roberto Patino is set to write the screenplay, while Wan, Michael Clear from Atomic Monster, Shawn Levy, Dan Cohen, and Dan Levine from 21 Laps Entertainment, Peter Chernin from Chernin Entertainment are set to produce.

 In October 2023, Disney Branded Television announced a Gargoyles live-action reboot with Wan and Michael Clear, joining the executive producing ranks.

+It was announced in March 2026 that Wan would direct and produce an English adaptation of The Gangster, the Cop, the Devil for Paramount Pictures, starring Ma Dong-seok.